jharmn/api-standards/api-style-guide.md

 When an API consumer defines the resource identifier, the PUT verb should be utilized, as the operation is idempotent, even during creation.

 The same interaction as [Create New Resource](#create-new-resource) is used here.
-201 + response body on resource creattion, and 204 + no response body when an existing resource is updated.
+201 + response body on resource creation, and 204 + no response body when an existing resource is updated.

 ## Sub-Resource Collection